Omega Funds

 Venture Round in 2015

-Telesta Therapeutics is a Canadian biopharmaceutical company dedicated to the development, manufacturing, and commercialization of innovative therapeutics aimed at addressing significant unmet medical needs, primarily in oncology.
-The company is focused on creating novel medicines that can transform the treatment landscape for serious diseases, including cancer and immune disorders.
-Its lead product, MCNA, has successfully completed a Phase III pivotal study for patients with non-muscle invasive bladder cancer who have not responded to initial treatment with bacillus Calmette-Guérin (BCG).
-Telesta submitted a Biologics Licensing Application to the U.S. FDA in June 2015 and aims to provide MCNA to patients and healthcare providers pending approval.
-Ultimately, the company seeks to enhance the quality of life and extend survival for individuals affected by bladder cancer, one of the most prevalent cancers today.
+Telesta Therapeutics is a Canadian biopharmaceutical company dedicated to the development, manufacturing, and commercialization of innovative human therapeutics aimed at addressing significant unmet medical needs, particularly in oncology.
+The company’s lead product, MCNA, has successfully completed a Phase III pivotal study for patients with non-muscle invasive bladder cancer who have not responded to the first-line treatment, bacillus Calmette-Guérin (BCG).
+Telesta submitted a Biologics Licensing Application to the U.S. FDA in June 2015, seeking marketing approval to provide MCNA to patients.
+The company's mission is to transform the treatment landscape for bladder cancer and enhance the quality of life for those affected by this prevalent disease.

 Kuros Biosciences